 Below is a summary of the responsibilities and benefits placed on students in J-1 status by the United States Department of State.
-For more information, please consult with the International Student & Scholar Services (ISSS) and/or the Responsible Officer of the J-1 program that issued your DS 2019.
+For more information, please consult with the International Student & Scholar Services (ISSS) and/or the Responsible Officer of the J-1 program that issued your DS-2019.

-Undergraduates: 12 credit hours
+Undergraduate or Undergraduate Certificate: 12 credit hours

-Graduates: 9 credit hours
+Graduate or Graduate Certificate: 9 credit hours

-Law School (LLM): 8 credit hours
+Master of Laws (LLM): 8 credit hours

 Coursework is optional during the summer vacation (May-August)